 • “The other company was easier to schedule with.”

-The request should not sit in the inbox until tomorrow.
+That is why the request should not sit in the inbox until tomorrow.
 The first reply should happen while the homeowner still remembers asking for help.

 A practical roofing follow-up cadence